-Building your own wooden deck can be a rewarding project that not only increases the value of your home, but also provides a wonderful place for relaxation and social gatherings.
-In this comprehensive guide, based on Betterwood's expert knowledge and the professional rules of deck construction, we'll walk you through every step of the process.
+Building your own wooden deck can be a rewarding project that not only adds value to your home, but also provides a wonderful place for relaxation and social gatherings.
+In this comprehensive guide, based on Betterwood’s expert knowledge and the professional rules of decking construction, we take you through every step of the process.

-- Determination of needs: Think about how you want to use your terrace.
+- Determining your needs: Think about how you want to use your patio.
 Do you need a dining area, a lounge area or space for a barbecue?
-Are there inspection hatches that need to be provided? terrace calculator from Betterwood you can create an initial material calculation.
-If you already have the dimensions of the intended area, you can use the terrace planner Betterwood can also provide you with an offer including an installation plan.
+Are there any access hatches that need to be provided?
+With the patio calculator from Betterwood you can create an initial material calculation.
+If you already have the dimensions of the planned area, you can use the decking planner from Betterwood to create a quote with a laying plan.

 -